Skip to content

-Doi Thepnimit Phuket is a monastic residence with a fantastic panoramic view over Patong beach.
+Wat Thepnimit Phuket is a monastic residence with a fantastic panoramic view over Patong beach.
 You can see its iconic white pagoda from the beach, if you know in which direction to look, of course, it’s pretty tiny.
-Doi Thepnimit is a small but so beautifully decorated Thai temple, and with such a view, it’s worth stopping on your way in or out Patong beach.
+Doi Thepnimit is a small but beautifully decorated Thai temple, and with such a view, it’s worth stopping on your way in or out of Patong beach.

-Just remember to dress and behave appropriately as this is a religious place and you will frequently see monks and nuns meditating or sweeping the surrounding of the temples.
+Just remember to dress and behave appropriately as this is a religious place and you will frequently see monks and nuns meditating or sweeping the surroundings of the temples.

 How to Get to Doi Thepnimit